Kyle-Santos/condo-review-web-app/README.md

 1. Clone the repository to your local machine
 2. Navigate into the project directory
-3. Install the necessary packages with npm i express express-handlebars body-parser mongoose multer
+3. Install the necessary packages with "npm i express express-handlebars body-parser mongoose multer"
 4. Set up a MongoDB database and ensure it's running (connect to mongodb://localhost:27017)
 5. Start the server (node app.js)
+6. Import condos.json, reviews.json, and users.json to the condos, reviews, and users collections respectively under condodb in the database.
-6. You should now have the server running on http://localhost:3000
+7. You should now have the server running on http://localhost:3000
 ### Prerequisites

 What things you need to install the software and how to install them: